indico/indico/doc/guides/ExportAPI/access.rst

 public information (instead of everything visible to your Indico user) you can add the param *onlypublic=yes* to the query string.

+It is also possible to re-use the existing Indico session.
+This only makes sense if your browser accesses the API, e.g. because you want to check if a certain API call does what you want or if you are developing on Indico and want to access the API via an AJAX request.
+Additionally this method of authentication is restricted to GET requests.
+To use it, add *cookieauth=yes* to the query string and do not specify an API key, timestamp or signature.

 Request Signing
 ~~~~~~~~~~~~~~~